Pratik762/rest-api/README.md

 # rest-api
 Create a simple RESTful API using a framework like Express.js (Node.js).

-Name : Pratik Mohite
+Name : Pratik Mohite,
-Comapany : CODTECH IT SOLUTIONS
+Comapany : CODTECH IT SOLUTIONS,
-Intern Id : CT12DS1091
+Intern Id : CT12DS1091,
-Domain : Backend Interns
+Domain : Backend Interns,
-Duraion : 15 Jun 2024 to 15 Aug 2024
+Duraion : 15 Jun 2024 to 15 Aug 2024,
-Mentor : NEELA SANTOSH KUMAR
+Mentor : NEELA SANTOSH KUMAR,

 Overview of the Internship Task 1(RESTFULL API)
 Create a simple RESTful API using a framework like Express.js (Node.js).